 In the Infant/Child track, child and adolescent cases are seen on an outpatient basis through the Behavioral Sciences Center.
 Interns are also expected to carry a caseload of one to two psychological testing cases consistently over the course of the training year.
 The types of cases which are referred to the BSC vary greatly but may include referrals for: ADHD, behavior management, parent/child attachment, social deficits, learning difficulties, etc. The infant component of the internship is conducted through the LSUHSC Harris Infant Mental Health Program (see Harris Infant Mental Health program tab for more details).

-There are four other components to the infant/child internship which are specific to young child training: 1) The intern will conduct outpatient therapy with referred infants and toddlers and their caregivers; 2) The intern will do infant observations with a normally developing, low risk infant twice a month and keep a journal of their observations; 3) The intern will meet with a multidisciplinary team doing evaluations for the Orleans Parish Court system.
-4) The intern will have two hours of individual supervision each week with an infant supervisor in addition to one hour of weekly group supervision.
+There are four other components to the infant/child internship which are specific to young child training: 1) The intern will conduct outpatient therapy with referred infants and toddlers and their caregivers; 2) The intern will complete infant observations with a normally developing, low risk infant twice a month and keep a journal of their observations; 3) The intern will meet with a multidisciplinary team and complete relationship-based evaluations and treatment for the Orleans Parish Baby Court; 4) The intern will have two hours of individual supervision each week with an infant supervisor in addition to one hour of weekly group supervision.

 Harris Infant Mental Health Center Didactics:

 Interns participate in a two hour weekly seminar where they are taught theoretical aspects of infant development, the parent-caregiver relationship, and evaluation and therapeutic techniques when working with this population.
 The seminar will also incorporate video presentation of clinical evaluations and treatment for discussion by the group.

 Assessment Group Supervision: